What is Couchsurfing? How does it work? Is it free? Is it safe? Can I do it with my family?

 - We ate at local restaurants with the host.

-- Host met us from the bus station.
+- The host met us at the bus station.

 - The host was part of an arranged marriage.
 So we spent an entire day chatting about the whole procedure and the for’s and against’s.
 Fascinating stuff.

-- We stayed with seven different Couchsurfing hosts while in Japan.
+- While couchsurfing in Japan, we stayed with seven different Couchsurfing hosts.

 - The Japanese people are the friendliest Couchsurfing hosts we have ever experienced.

 - Every single host that we stayed with treated us like family.

 - We were given meals, breakfast and dinner with every host we stayed within Japan.